Insurance for students

 Student IN – incoming exchange students

 Incoming exchange students who arrive at Lund University via a valid exchange agreement are insured through the Legal, Financial and Administrative Services Agency’s Student IN collective policy.
 Incoming non-fee-paying students on programmes and courses, usually EU citizens, are also covered by Student IN.
-The insurance is valid from two weeks before to two weeks after the study period (including Orientation Weeks and exams) and only in the country of study.
+The insurance is valid from two weeks before to two weeks after the study period (including Orientation Weeks and exams) and only in Sweden.

 FAS+ and fee-paying students